total-typescript/total-typescript-book/book-content/book.md

 Let's break down the tools you need in order to work with TypeScript:

 - An IDE: In order to write code, you need an editor or Integrated Development Environment.
 While you can use any IDE, the assumption in this book is that you are using Microsoft's Visual Studio Code.
-The TypeScript integration with VSCode is excellent, as you will see shortly.
+The TypeScript integration with VS Code is excellent, as you will see shortly.
 Install it from https://code.visualstudio.com if you haven't already.
 - An Execution Environment: You need somewhere to run your emitted JavaScript.
 This could be Node.js or a web browser like Chrome.
 - The TypeScript CLI: Node.js is needed in order to run the TypeScript CLI (command line interface).
 This tool converts your TypeScript to JavaScript, and warns you of any issues in your project.